osg-htc/operations/docs/external-oasis-repos.md

     created on the `oasis-itb` machine's copy of the `config-osg.opensciencegrid.org` repository and then copied to production with the `copy_config_osg` command on the oasis machine.

-1. If the repository name matches `*.opensciencegrid.org` or `*.osgstorage.org`, then respond to the ticket to ask the administrator to continue with their next step (their step 4), and wait until the admin has updated the ticket to indicate that they have completed their step.
-Else if the repository name is in some other domain (such as `*.egi.eu`), continue directly to the next internal step.
+1. If the repository name does not match `*.opensciencegrid.org` or `*.osgstorage.org`, skip this step and go on to your next step.
+    If it does match one of those two patterns, then respond to the ticket to tell the administrator to continue with their next step (their step 4).
+    We don't want them to continue before 15 minutes has elapsed after step 2 above, so either wait that much time or tell them the time they may proceed (15 minutes after you updated OIM).
+    Then wait until the admin has updated the ticket to indicate that they have completed their step before moving on.

 1. Ask the administrator of the BNL stratum 1 John DeStefano also add the new repository.
 The BNL Stratum-1 administrator should set the service to read from